51 Beginner Questions & Tips [Expertly Answered]

 How Forex Trading Works

-Currency trading is different from what you would expect from the forex markets.
+Currency trading is different from what you would expect from the stock markets.

 There is no centralised exchange like there is with the stock markets (LSE, NYSE, FSE etc.).